swimmingly/yodrew.github.io/_pages/temp/make.md

     2. put three layers (10mm+) of scrap cardboard on work surface
     3. transfer plan to material
         - poke straight pin through
-        	- all lines close to ends
+        	- lines close to ends
         	- centers of holes
         - in cardboard
         	- poke all the way through dotted lines